Lenyn Sosa Player Props: White Sox vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff is 15th in the league with a collective nine strikeouts per nine innings.

-- The Blue Jays have a 4.48 team ERA that ranks 19th across all league pitching staffs.
+- The Blue Jays have the 16th-ranked team ERA among all MLB pitching staffs (4.37).

-- The Blue Jays rank 23rd in baseball in home runs allowed (30 total, 1.4 per game).
+- Blue Jays pitchers combine to rank 22nd in baseball in home runs surrendered (30 total, 1.3 per game).

-- Bassitt (2-2) gets the starting nod for the Blue Jays in his fifth start of the season.
-He has a 5.40 ERA in 21 2/3 innings pitched, with 17 strikeouts.
+- The Blue Jays will send Berrios (1-3) to the mound to make his fifth start of the season.
+He is 1-3 with a 6.23 ERA and 21 strikeouts through 21 2/3 innings pitched.

-- The righty's last time out was on Wednesday against the Houston Astros, when he went 6 1/3 scoreless innings while giving up three hits.
+- His most recent appearance came on Thursday against the Houston Astros, when the right-hander threw seven innings, surrendering two earned runs while allowing three hits.

-- The 34-year-old has an ERA of 5.40, with 7.1 strikeouts per nine innings, in four games this season.
-Opponents are hitting .235 against him.
+- In four games this season, the 28-year-old has put up an ERA of 6.23, with 8.7 strikeouts per nine innings.
+Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.